Distributor Legal Center

 All other types of authentication (SAML, TLS, JWT,... ) require detailed technical review and may be subject to additional fees.
 Choco will keep all credentials strictly confidential and use them only for the purpose of Integration.

 Choco supports all common methods (GET, POST, PUT, PATCH) with a transmission of orders placed via POST and a retrieval of product catalogs via GET.
-Supplier will ensure endpoint availability throughout the entire term of the contract.
+Distributor will ensure endpoint availability throughout the entire term of the contract.
 Choco will repeat erroneous transmissions, but cannot guarantee a transmission in the absence of available endpoints.

 2. (S)FTP server